 - Make the fruit filling: Add berries, lemon juice and sugar to a medium bowl and toss to combine.

-- Bake: Add the berries to an oven safe pan or a cast iron skillet.
-Top with crumb mixture.
+- Top with crumb mixture.
 Bake in a 350F degree oven for 30 minutes or until the top is golden brown and the berries are soft and bubbly.

 - Serve: Serve immediately with whipped cream or ice cream, if desired.

-- Make these single serving by putting individual portions in ramekins!
+- Make this single-serving by putting individual portions in ramekins!
 They make sure a cute presentation.

 - If you don’t have blackberries substitute your favorite fruit: Blueberries, strawberries, peaches or nectarines would be amazing in this.